IFS Therapy in San Diego

 What IFS Therapy Looks Like in My Practice

-In our IFS sessions:
+In our IFS sessions together:

 We slow down to notice the different voices or feelings inside of you

-We use visualization, mindfulness, or gentle dialogue to connect with parts
+We get curious about protective parts instead of judging them We use visualization, mindfulness, or gentle dialogue to connect with parts

 We bring compassion to exiled parts that carry pain or fear